stephaniegatt/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  state management, when a child component updates state that the parent or sibling uses

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  actions contain an action type of data, there are 2 properties a type and a payload

+  reducers take that action and add conditional logic to update state

+  store sets the state after it gets it from the reducer

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Component state is stored locally within the component, it does not allow access throughout the entire application.
+If you want to access stored state throughout the entire application then we would have to use application state

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk allows us to make the flow async and make API calls from our reducers.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  Both are very confusing, context API has been a little easier for me to wrap my head around while actually writing the code.
+There are few less steps so I havent been as confused knowing which steps to take to complete the current task.

 ## Project Set Up